 In the clinical areas, students are placed in small groups which are guided by expert nurse faculty.
 Upon successful completion of the curriculum, students receive a Bachelor of Science (BS) degree from the University of Connecticut and are eligible to take the licensure examination.
 Educated to be generalists, new graduates of this program work as beginning level practitioners in the broad spectrum of health care agencies.
 Each graduate has the necessary background for admission to graduate school.

-John J. McNulty, MS, CNE, RN, Assistant Clinical Professor
+Marianne Snyder, MS, CNE, RN, Assistant Clinical Professor

 Director, Pre-Licensure Programs